By: Scott Converse

 Other symbols can and frequently will be used when creating a detailed process map, but since the goal of a high-level map is clear communication, stick to symbols that have intuitive understanding by everyone.
 The other benefit of these symbols is that square sticky-notes and an erasable writing surface are all that you need to create your first high-level process map.
 No special software is required yet.

-• Between 4-9 activity and decision symbols describing the process
+- Between four to nine activity and decision symbols describing the process

-• Follow a linear left-to-right flow (no snake-like flow diagrams which are commonly done to get more than 4-9 objects on the page)
+- Follow a linear left-to-right flow (no snake-like flow diagrams which are commonly done to get more than four to nine objects on the page)

-4.)
-Have the group sequence the flow.
 The team works together on determining the sequence of each activity and decision step.
-Keep in mind that no single person performs all activities and as a result no single person knows all the activity steps.
+Keep in mind that no single person performs all activities, and as a result no single person knows all the activity steps.
 Group involvement is key when you are working toward developing an accurate process map.

 If the high-level map contained all of this information, there wouldn’t be any room left for the other activities and decisions needed to describe the enrollment process.
 This alternative path information is important but might be better left in a detailed map that is used for analysis rather than communication.